AmenAnthem/speedrun-notes-shadows-over-riva/routes/100-percent.md

 - Stand under door to right, give boots to Zorka
 - Enter room, open chest to right, take prism
 - Use prism on wand, open door
-- Use prism on wand, give boots to mage, put mage in first position, save
+- Use prism on wand, save
-- Open door, fight water elementals, defeat elemental in front of chest with mage, surround Zorka with rest of party
+- Open door, fight water elementals, defeat elemental in front of chest with first warrior, surround Zorka with rest of party
 - Open chest, leave Even Star
 - **45 points** after opening chest
 ## Harbor Basin